Kris Bryant's injury the kicker on a drama-filled day for Cubs

-WASHINGTON -- It’s a strange day when visiting with President Trump creates the least drama of all.
+WASHINGTON -- It’s a strange day when visiting with President Donald Trump creates the least drama of all.

-That was the case for the Chicago Cubs on Wednesday, as their morning began with them designating veteran catcher Miguel Montero for assignment hours after he mouthed off about teammate Jake Arrieta.
+That was the case for the Chicago Cubs on Wednesday.
+Their morning began by designating veteran catcher Miguel Montero for assignment hours after he mouthed off about teammate Jake Arrieta.

-Then came the visit to the White House before the Cubs took on the Washington Nationals in the third game of their four-game series.
-After John Lackey once again threw batting practice in what ended up an 8-4 loss -- he gave up three home runs to the Nationals and now leads the league in that category -- the Cubs got the worst news of the night: Kris Bryant is hurt.
+Then came the visit to the White House, before the Cubs took on the Washington Nationals in the third game of their four-game series.
+After Cubs starter John Lackey again threw what amounted to batting practice in the Cubs' 8-4 loss -- he gave up three home runs to the Nationals and leads the league in that category -- the Cubs got the worst news of the night: Kris Bryant is hurt.
 A fluky ankle sprain just adds to a strange year as the Cubs try to defend their title.

-Nov.
-2, 2016, the day the Cubs completed their storybook season with a World Series win, could not feel further in the past.
+The day the Cubs completed their storybook 2016 season with a World Series win could not feel further in the past.
 This year has been anything but a storybook, though manager Joe Maddon refuses to give in to a "woe is us" narrative.

 "I grew up in the minor leagues," Maddon said.
 "Things happen, and you have to fix them when things happen.
 You don’t cry.
-Of course, sub-optimal, no question, but when you come up the way I’ve come up -- A-ball manager, Double-A manager -- stuff happens.
+Of course, suboptimal, no question, but when you come up the way I’ve come up -- A-ball manager, Double-A manager -- stuff happens.
 You have to react.
 You can't cry about it."

 Maddon may not be willing to cry about it, but you can’t blame a Cubs fan for shedding a few tears.
-First, a popular player criticizes another one and is let go, then their best player awkwardly steps on third base while catching a lazy pop up and twists his ankle.
+First, a popular player criticizes another one and is let go, and then the Cubs' best player awkwardly steps on third base while catching a lazy popup and twists his ankle.
 Bryant’s play could not have been more routine -- until he stepped on that bag.
 X-rays were negative, but the Cubs were unsure whether Bryant would need a stint on the disabled list.

 You can’t make this stuff up.